EssenceStar/alx-system_engineering-devops/0x00-shell_basics/README.md

- A script that creates multiple directories(Tree)
+ A cmd that lists all files/dirs seperated by comma